miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 Fork the Repo to Your Git and clone to your device to Get Started!

-* Go to [Facebook  Developers](https://developers.facebook.com/ "Facebook for Developers") and under MY Apps select Create App.
+* Go to [Facebook  Developers](https://developers.facebook.com/ "Facebook for Developers") and under My Apps select Create App.

 * Fill in The App name and Select Messenger.